rust-lang/blog.rust-lang.org/posts/2024-08-07-Project-goals.md

 ## Project goals: a "front door" for Rust

 To me, the most exciting thing about the Project Goals program has been seeing the [goals][1] [coming][2] [from][3] [outside][4] the existing Rust maintainers.
-My hope is that the Project Goal process can supplement RFCs as an effective "front door" for the project, offering people who have the resources and skill to drive changes a way to float that idea and get feedback from the RUst teams *before* they begin to work on it.
+My hope is that the Project Goal process can supplement RFCs as an effective "front door" for the project, offering people who have the resources and skill to drive changes a way to float that idea and get feedback from the Rust teams *before* they begin to work on it.

 [1]: https://rust-lang.github.io/rust-project-goals/2024h2/cargo-semver-checks.html
 [2]: https://rust-lang.github.io/rust-project-goals/2024h2/Rust-for-SciComp.html